postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 ### Viewing Public Documentation

-Public documentation is viewable through the URL that Postman generates when you publish it.
-This link displays immediately and can be located later in your Postman Dashboard.
+Public documentation is accessible through a URL that Postman generates at the time of publication.
+This link displays immediately, and is availble later in your Postman Dashboard.
+If you’ve opted to use a custom domain, you’ll find your published documentation link in the Postman Dashboard.

 [![public documentation link](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-public-view.png)